This service may collect data about your activities. Please inform yourself about the service and agree to the use of YouTube Video.

 The maximum operating temperature of our frameless servo-kits is 125 °C.

 The reason is that the Hall sensors are on top of the PCB.
-The normal Stator is to short and so you need an extension.
-Otherwise, the Hall sensor can´t detect the rotor position accurately.
+The normal stator is too short and so an extension is needed.
+Otherwise, the Hall sensor cannot detect the rotor position accurately.

-Our servo-kits require a Servo-Drive/Inverter that can support a sinusoidal commutation and have a PWM frequency higher than 16 kHz.
+Our servo kits require a servo drive inverter that supports sinusoidal commutation and has a PWM frequency of more than 16 kHz.

-We recommend the Servo-Drives/Inverters from Elmo Motion Control and Synapticon.
-The products from both companies work well with our motors.
+We recommend the servo drive inverters from Elmo Motion Control or Synapticon.
+The products of both companies work well with our motors.

-We offer the following two variants of Position encoders as standard:
+We recommend the following two variants of position encoders:

 1. Absolute AksIM encoders (Off-Axis Encoders) with BiSS-C protocol